Your First Transaction

 Algorand supports many transaction types.
 To see what types are supported see Transactions.

-Sign transaction¶
+Sign First transaction¶

 Before the transaction is considered valid, it must be signed by a private key.
 Use the following code to sign the transaction.